Brendan Donovan Player Props: Cardinals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins' 4.10 team ERA ranks 13th among all league pitching staffs.
+- The Marlins have a 4.07 team ERA that ranks 13th across all MLB pitching staffs.

-- The Marlins rank 13th in baseball in home runs given up (92 total, 1.1 per game).
+- Marlins pitchers combine to give up 92 total home runs at a rate of 1.1 per game (to rank 12th in the league).

 © 2023 Data Skrive.
 All rights reserved.